Revisiting “Amelia & Friends,” Oakland

 In a Hilton Hotel near the Oakland Airport at a restaurant called “Amelia’s,” a tiny, yellow toy plane hung in the doorway, the only reference to the pioneer aviator.
 This was amazing because she, like so many others, had flown in and out of Oakland.
 I had a budget.
 It was up to me how I wanted to spend it, and often my efforts far exceed what was allocated.
 I decided that I had to create life-sized portraits of the pioneers of aviation who had flown in California between 1920 and 1940.

-I wanted to reincarnate them, gathering them all together for the first time, as if they were sitting just outside a window, looking into the restaurant from the tarmac.
+I wanted to gather them all together for the first time, as if they were sitting just outside a window, looking into the restaurant from the tarmac.
 First, I had to find out who had flown in California during that time.
 There was no one source for this effort.
 This became an obsession and I spent more than six months traveling up and down California doing research.

 Next, I had to pick who I thought were the most significant, most interesting characters.
 This was subjective on my part, but it required that I do a lot of reading and spend a lot of time talking to museum curators and other scholars.
 I formed a temporary friendship with one of Amelia’s biographers, Carol Osbourne.
 I found and met a man who claimed to be her last “official” photographer, Albert Bresnick, an elderly charmer.
 He gave me a portrait of her, signed by him.
 He also said that he thought Earhart might have been pregnant on that last flight.
 But Earhart was only one of thirty that I eventually portrayed, including Charles and Anne Lindbergh and Wiley Post and a surprising number of female heroes.

-My studio was a 4,000 square foot concrete tilt-up that was searing in the summer and freezing in the winter.
+My studio was a concrete tilt-up that was searing in the summer and freezing in the winter.
 It was so large that I often rolled around on my skates.
 On the longest wall, I had stretched and primed a single piece of canvas, 5’ high by 35’ long.
 Primed canvas is always so beautiful, pristine and pure that I’m often reluctant to destroy its pristine purity with a painting.
 This canvas sat vacant for several weeks as I finished my research and finalized sketches.
 I kept finding fascinating bits of information and it was so hard to limit the number of pilots so I could fit them all in.
 Finally, the day arrived when I was to actually start projecting and drawing the images on the canvas.